 Infants and Children

-Chronic abdominal pain, watery diarrhea, and/or failure to thrive (poor physical growth) are common GSID symptoms.
-Abdominal swelling (distention), gassiness, colic, irritability, excoriated buttocks (abrasions and irritations), vomiting, and diaper rash are signs of pediatric GSID.
-When patients show signs of dehydration, malnutrition, muscle wasting, and weakness, hospitalization may be required.
-However, this occurs only in a minority of patients.
-Children’s symptoms may be more severe than adults because they have shorter GI tracts.
+Chronic abdominal pain, watery diarrhea, and/or failure to thrive (poor physical growth) are common symptoms of Sucrose Intolerance.
+Abdominal swelling (distention), gassiness, chronic colic, irritability, excoriated (abrasions and irritations) buttocks, vomiting, and diaper rash can all be signs of pediatric Sucrose Intolerance.
+When symptoms in infants advance to the point of dehydration, malnutrition, muscle wasting, and weakness, hospitalization may be required.
+However, this occurs in only a minority of cases.
+Symptoms in children may be more severe than in adults because children have shorter gastrointestinal tracts.

 Sucrose Intolerance is often misdiagnosed in infants as chronic, nonspecific diarrhea, called “toddler’s diarrhea.”
 Older children are often misdiagnosed as having irritable bowel syndrome (IBS) because cramps, abdominal pain, gas, and intermittent diarrhea are symptoms common to both IBS and Sucrose Intolerance.
 Unfortunately, older children may learn to live with their symptoms and never be properly diagnosed.
 Other erroneous diagnoses may include milk protein intolerance, food allergies, and chronic, nonspecific diarrhea.
 It is important to note that Sucrose Intolerance is a genetic disease that infants and children cannot outgrow.